ublk-org/libublk-rs/README.rst

 The closure io_handler provides interface to handle every incoming CQE and implement target IO logic.

-Closure interface is flexible since it can capture environment(outside of closure) variables, and IO handling closure is defined as FnMut which allows to write to captured variables.

 .. code-block:: rust

   use libublk::ctrl::UblkCtrl;